[3.10] Storm Burst Trickster - The Tesla Tower

 Experimenter's Silver Flask of <Dousing/Warding/Heat>

-You can swap the "of Heat" flask with Taste of Hate, but I don't think it's worth it.
+You can swap the "of Heat" flask with Taste of Hate.

 If you're too squishy, lose some damage and use a stibnite, jade, or quartz flask.

-Update 19/09/2019: If you don't have to worry about one of the above ailments you can swap in a Rumi's Concoction for more damage and security as I have done.
-I keep an anti-curse sulphur flask for temp chains maps though.
+If you don't have to worry about one of the above ailments you can swap in a Rumi's Concoction for more damage and security as I have done.
+I keep an anti-curse sulphur/silver/quicksilver flask for temp chains maps though.

 Gem Links in order of importance

 If you use Shroud of the Lightless, drop the 6th gem.
-Use Elemental focus if you're ok losing the shock/freeze from storm burst, and relying on Orb Of Storms to proc that instead.
-Arcane Surge is really important to keep our mana regen on point, and even at level 20 it's pretty easy to have it up all the time.
+Use Elemental focus if you're ok losing the shock/freeze from storm burst, and relying on Orb Of Storms/Storm Brand/Wave of Conviction to proc that instead.
+Elemental Focus is a good damage option to swap in during 90% chance to Avoid Elemental Ailments maps too.

 Orb of Storms is a beast.
-Innervate gives us more damage, Chain lets it reach out and clear giant packs of trash while you run through them, ES leech keeps us topped off.
+Innervate gives us more damage, blind boosts our evade chance, and cull is an MVP for endgame.
 It's a pseudo tower in Blights and it's just an all-around great skill.
 Storm brand can work here too, but I think Orb of Storms is better in Blight.
+If you can get a shaper helmet with innervate support swap in something like Chain, or Onslaught to improve damage or survivability.

 Spell Totem-->Wave of Conviction-->Physical to Lightning-->Increased Duration